7 Northern Spain Itineraries - from 5 days to 2 weeks

 First, for a hiking route in Finisterre, a stage of the as hard as beautiful or wild O Camiño dos Faros.
 The perfect prelude before you go down to the Rías Baixas, do some paddle-surf in one of its many beaches and end the trip with a hike on the Illas Cíes on the tenth day.

-14-day Comprehensive Northern Spain Itinerary
+14-day comprehensive Northern Spain Itinerary

 If you have a full 14 days to travel through Northern Spain, consider yourself fortunate indeed.
 Because with two weeks you’ll have enough time to really experience just about everything that this region has to offer: from cities to tiny villages, mountains to the sea, vineyards to islands, and culture, concerts, history, and of course, cuisine.